tkellen/json-api/format/index.md

-If a client makes a `PUT` request to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some resources can not be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.
+If a client makes a `PUT` request to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some members can not be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.